awsdocs/amazon-elasticache-docs/doc_source/redis/supported-engine-versions.md

 ## ElastiCache for Redis version 5\.0\.6 \(enhanced\)<a name="redis-version-5-0.6"></a>

-Amazon ElastiCache for Redis introduces the next version of the Redis engine, which includes bug fixes\.
+Amazon ElastiCache for Redis introduces the next version of the Redis engine, which includes bug fixes and the following cumulative updates:

-For more information, see [Redis 5\.0\.6 Release Notes](https://raw.githubusercontent.com/antirez/redis/5.0/00-RELEASENOTES) at Redis on GitHub\.

-## ElastiCache for Redis version 5\.0\.5 \(enhanced\)<a name="redis-version-5-0.5"></a>

-Amazon ElastiCache for Redis introduces the next version of the Redis engine;\.
-It includes online configuration changes for ElastiCache for Redis of auto\-failover clusters during all planned operations\.
-You can now scale your cluster, upgrade the Redis engine version and apply patches and maintenance updates while the cluster stays online and continues serving incoming requests\.
-It also includes bug fixes\.

-For more information, see [Redis 5\.0\.5 Release Notes](https://raw.githubusercontent.com/antirez/redis/5.0/00-RELEASENOTES) at Redis on GitHub\.

-## ElastiCache for Redis version 5\.0\.4 \(enhanced\)<a name="redis-version-5-0.4"></a>

-Amazon ElastiCache for Redis introduces the next version of the Redis engine supported by Amazon ElastiCache\.
-It includes the following enhancements:
 + Engine stability guarantee in special conditions\.
 + Improved Hyperloglog error handling\.
 + Enhanced handshake commands for reliable replication\.
 + Consistent message delivery tracking via `XCLAIM` command\.
 + Improved `LFU `field management in objects\.
 + Enhanced transaction management when using `ZPOP`\.

-For more information, see [Redis 5\.0\.4 Release Notes](https://raw.githubusercontent.com/antirez/redis/5.0/00-RELEASENOTES) at Redis on GitHub\.

-## ElastiCache for Redis version 5\.0\.3 \(enhanced\)<a name="redis-version-5-0.3"></a>

-Amazon ElastiCache for Redis introduces the next version of the Redis engine supported by Amazon ElastiCache\.
-It includes the following enhancements:
-+ Bug fixes to improve sorted set edge cases, accurate memory usage and more\.
-For more information, see [Redis 5\.0\.3 release notes](https://raw.githubusercontent.com/antirez/redis/5.0/00-RELEASENOTES)\.
-+ Ability to rename commands: ElastiCache for Redis 5\.0\.3 includes a new parameter called `rename-commands` that allows you to rename potentially dangerous or expensive Redis commands that might cause accidental data loss, such as `FLUSHALL` or `FLUSHDB`\.
++ Ability to rename commands: A parameter called `rename-commands` that allows you to rename potentially dangerous or expensive Redis commands that might cause accidental data loss, such as `FLUSHALL` or `FLUSHDB`\.
 This is similar to the rename\-command configuration in open source Redis\.
 However, ElastiCache has improved the experience by providing a fully managed workflow\.
 The command name changes are applied immediately, and automatically propagated across all nodes in the cluster that contain the command list\.
 There is no intervention required on your part, such as rebooting nodes\.

   The following examples demonstrate how to modify existing parameter groups\.
 They include the `rename-commands` parameter, which is a space\-separated list of commands you want to rename: